dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 - Giglio v.
 United States, 405 U.S. 150 (1972)
 - California Penal Code § 1054.1

+Had Davis’s and Paradise’s exculpatory statements been timely disclosed, there would have been no probable cause for the alleged threats or firearm-related charges.
 ---

 ### D. ADDITIONAL PROOF OF BRADY VIOLATIONS & PATTERN OF DISCOVERY MISCONDUCT